 Hi, I’m Tom, an enthusiastic and improving runner mostly found plodding around Bristol but I will always get my trainers (and my foam roller) into the car whenever I go anywhere.

-After succumbing to injury in the build up to a marathon for the second consecutive year I decided I was fed up with it.
+I did my first marathon in 2015 at London Marathon and was immediately hooked.
+The training didn’t go as smoothly as planned but the race day was absolutely brilliant and the reason that I love the event so much.
+The following year, after missing out on the London ballot, I went up to run in Edinburgh at their marathon.
+After succumbing to injury in the build up to this, I decided I was fed up with getting injured.
 My issues all seem to result from small niggles which potentially come from my fundamental running technique which is even more frustrating.

-Following a half marathon (where I somehow got a PB) my knee declared itself as very unhappy and so I made a trip for a sports massage, in the hope they could push it away, only to be told about IT Band Friction Syndrome.
+Following a half marathon in the lead up to Edinburgh (where I somehow got a PB) my knee declared itself as very unhappy and so I made a trip for a sports massage, in the hope they could push it away, only to be told about IT Band Friction Syndrome.
 Now I have heard of the IT Band being a pain for runners, hence my affections for my foam roller but this was a new one for me.